Nandana (actress)

-Ashwati Manoj known as Nandhana (born 1985) is an Indian former actress who handled lead roles and supporting roles during the 2000s in Malayalam and Tamil films.
+Ashwati Manoj, known as Nandhana (born 1985), is an Indian former actress who played lead and supporting roles during the 2000s in Malayalam and Tamil films.
 She made her cinematic debut with the Malayalam movie Snehithan in 2002.

 Career

 In 2002, Nandana made her debut with the multi-starrer Snehithan alongside Kunchacko Boban, Krishna and Preetha.
-Regarding her performance a critic wrote, that her performance was "just ok". in 2003, she made her Tamil debut with the film Success co-starring Dushyanth Ramkumar, the grandson of Sivaji Ganesan.
+Regarding her performance a critic wrote, that her performance was "just ok".
+In 2003, she made her Tamil debut with the film Success co-starring Dushyanth Ramkumar, the grandson of Sivaji Ganesan.
 Critics noted that her performance was "impressive" and that she "has a very photogenic face and the expressions to go with it".
 Regarding her performance in the film ABCD (2005), critics noted that she "is good and the girl shows promise", "fiery" and that she fits well into her role.
 Regarding her performance in her final film Kalinga (2006), a critic wrote that she "is just about adequate, the character doesn't make much of an impact despite the director trying to add weight to it by giving it an unwanted flashback, the tragic past of a Sri Lankan refugee and her aspiration to become a doctor" whilst another critic wrote that to watch her "dance duets is a terrible headache".
 Her final film was the unreleased Joker.

 After retiring from acting, she has since appeared in an ad for the Coimbatore-based Shree Devi Textile.